felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 ### Fit and Validate the *k*NN Model

-We use the `caret` package for model-fitting and for cross-validation, testing 5-fold, 10-fold, and leave-one-out cross-validation (CV)
+Let’s use the `caret` package for model-fitting and for cross-validation, testing 5-fold, 10-fold, and leave-one-out cross-validation (CV)

 ``` r
 # load caret package